What Is An iBuyer And Should I Sell My Home To One?

 Regardless of the buzz around iBuyers, Sellers are still choosing to pass on them, and typically prefer to work with an Agent instead.
 A recent report by Redfin shows iBuyers purchased just 0.3% of the homes sold in the fourth quarter of 2020.

 Still debating whether the iBuyer process is right for you?
 Let us, the Oriana Shea Group, help you find the best option for selling your home.
 We’ll show you all the fees associated with the process and run the numbers for both scenarios.
-Simply Click Here to schedule your free consult.
+Simply Click Here to schedule your free consult or call us at (562) 270-1775.
 There is never any pressure or hassle with us!